ctrlplusb/react-async-component/README.md

  - Show a `LoadingComponent` until your component is resolved.
  - Show an `ErrorComponent` if your component resolution fails.
  - Prevents flash-of-content by tracking already resolved Components.
- - Full server side rendering support, allowing client side state rehydration, and avoiding React checksum errors.
+ - Full server side rendering support, allowing client side state rehydration, avoiding React checksum errors.
- - Uses the generalised [`react-async-bootstrapper`](https://github.com/ctrlplusb/react-async-bootstrapper) allowing you to optimally integrate with other async pre-loader libraries, such as [`react-jobs`](https://github.com/ctrlplusb/react-jobs) for your async data loading needs.

-## Demo

-You can see a "live" version [here](https://react-universally.now.sh/).
-This is a deployment of the "next" branch of ["React, Universally"](https://github.com/ctrlplusb/react-universally).
-Open the network tab and then click the menu items to see the asynchronous component resolving in action.

-## Examples

-The examples below make use of the `System.import` API supported by Webpack v2 which provides us with code splitting on our asynchronous components.

-### Standard Usage
+## Usage

-This is how you would use `react-async-component` in a "standard" React application (i.e. browser side only).

-Firsly you need to wrap the rendering of your application with the `AsyncComponentProvider`:
+Firstly, you need to wrap the rendering of your application with the `AsyncComponentProvider`:

 ```jsx
 import React from 'react';